Infra Turbo Pigcart Racer: Background

-The song, alike the track "Fn Pig" from his previous album, Album Title Goes Here, is named after a YouTube video that Zimmerman uploaded where he is playing Minecraft, attempting to get a pig into a minecart.
+The song, like the track "Fn Pig" from his previous album, Album Title Goes Here, is named after a YouTube video that Zimmerman uploaded where he is playing Minecraft, attempting to get a pig into a minecart.
 Eventually he (now infamously) yelled "Get in the cart!
 Fucking pig!".
 This led to several demo tracks uploaded to his SoundCloud account being named after the line (e.g "Get In the Cart, Pig" and "Get In the October Cart, Pig").
 The song samples audio of deadmau5's Ferrari 458 Italia while driving on Toronto's Lake Shore Boulevard.

 In 2013, Zimmerman uploaded a demo of the track to his SoundCloud account, titled "Infra Super Turbo Pigcart Racer".
 A slightly different version of the demo, with a shorter intro, was simply titled "Turbo Pig Cart Racer" and was made available on his website in January 2014.

 Another variant of the track, "Get In The Pig, Meowingtons", was also uploaded to live.deadmau5.com in early 2014.
 The track was a mashup of "Turbo Pig Cart Racer" with another unreleased song, "Meowingtons Enables Hax".
 While this version never appeared on a studio album, it was re-released by Zimmerman in 2017 on his compilation album Stuff i used to do, where it was re-titled "HaxPigMeow".